Lawyer Google Business Profile Suspended: Recovery Guide

 • Service area abuse: Listing 20 cities as your service area when you physically operate from one office creates spam signals.

-• Multiple listings at one address: One GBP per physical office location.
-Separate profiles for practice areas (one for personal injury, one for family law) at the same address will be merged or suspended.
+• Multiple firm listings at one address: One GBP per firm per physical office location.
+A second profile for the same firm under a different practice-area name at the same address will be merged or suspended.
+(Individual public-facing partners may have their own practitioner profile — see FAQ.)

 Step-by-Step Recovery Process for Law Firms